gruntjs/grunt-contrib-stylus/README.md

 Default: `false`

 Telling Stylus to generate `url("bar/baz.png")` in the compiled CSS files accordingly from `@import "bar/bar.styl"` and `url("baz.png")`, which makes relative pathes work in Stylus.

+_All urls are resolved relatively to position of resulting `.css` file_

 ( **NOTICE:** the object key contains a space `"resolve url"` and Stylus resolves the url only if it finds the provided file )

 #### banner